-Both Langada and Tholaria, aside from their authenticity and beauty, are known for two traditional games, which have originated from ancient times and have been played continuously for thousands of years.
+Both Langada and Tholaria, aside from their authenticity and beauty, are known as two traditional games which have originated from ancient times and have been played continuously for thousands of years.

 At Langada, the most popular activity among locals is Bales, the forefather of French pétanque or Italian bocce; two teams have their 'ballers' competing against each other in an effort to collect as many points as possible.
 In the village's main square, people still practice this ball sport on the small dirt field designed just for that.